 Gasly remembers when he traveled to Uganda and was scammed by a sponsor

-In response to a question during the Abu Dhabi Grand Prix, Gasly recalled one of the greatest adventures he ever had.
+In response to a question during the Abu Dhabi Grand Prix, flirtatious Remember one of the greatest adventures he ever had.
 The events occurred when he was looking for the budget needed to race in GP2.

 In his attempt to find sponsors to go to Prema in 2016, with whom he later won the championship, he was about to travel to Uganda after he was promised his support.